MAP-Cyber-Security-AI/Nimplant/README.md

 # NimPlant in _Analysis of the NimPlant Command-and-Control_
 This repository is a clone of the original open-source NimPlant v1.2 repository released on GitHub in April 2023: https://github.com/chvancooten/NimPlant

 This repository contains the code related to all NimPlant stages.
 The codes for the stages are in the corresponding branches.
-The main branch contains the initial NimPlant code.
+- The main branch contains the initial NimPlant code.
+- The evasion-stage-2 branch contains the stage with the command-based evasion.
+- The evasion-stage-3 branch contains the code and the data related to the training of the RL agent.

 <div align="center">